bmurrtech/0-100-days-cloud-engineer/README.md

 > **Troubleshooting MB Size Issue**: You may get a message saying: "No usable free extent could be found.
 It may be that there is insufficient free space to create a partition at the specified size and offset."
 In my experience, I had to subtract exactly 18MB from the total volume size listed in the drive properties to get it to work.
 >> If that doesn't work for you, try this method:
 >>
->> * Open Disk Mangagment (Windows button + search "disk" + click on "create and format hard disk partitions"
+>> * Open Disk Management (Windows button + search "disk" + click on "create and format hard disk partitions"
 >> * Right-click the drive you want to partition (it helps to `clean` and `convert` the drive you want to partition in diskpart first).
 >> * Click "New Simple Volume" > Hit next on the wizard GUI > take note of the value in "Simple volume size in MB"
 >> <br> ![alt_text](./images/simple-vol-wiz.jpg)